converged-computing/rainbow/docs/algorithms.md

         max: "0.5.5"
 ```

 This is the most realisic use case I think.

-### Equals

-The "equals" type is going to look exactly at some exact value for a field in the metadata.
-It will return true (match) if it matches what the subsystem needs.
-For example, given this task:
+The above demonstrates the match "equals" and range types.
+Using just match (or equals) is shown below:

 ```yaml
 task: